 If you visit at any of the peak school holiday times, expect hotel accommodation to cost more and attractions to be MUCH busier.
 At these times you will want to book in advance and arrange for skip the line tickets if possible.

-Seeing attractions earlier in the day you will always encounter fewer crowds than the evening, it is very much a stay up late and evening culture in Dubai, even for families.
+Seeing attractions earlier in the day you will always encounter fewer crowds than in the evening, it is very much a stay up late and evening culture in Dubai, even for families.